oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

     A dialog box is displayed providing you options to open or save the document.

-8. Save the report to your local computer.
+8. Save the report to your local computer and close the **Generate Report** dialog box.

 9. Open the PDF report and view it.